2 x ABF-6000

 Based on past experience, and after discussion between the dealer, Amiad’s RSM and Amiad’s application engineering department, 2 Amiad ABF-6000 automatic filters were recommended as a solution, each with a 1,500 micron perforated screen.
 The filters were supplied with an Amiad AML 2 control panel and designed to operate by DP (differential pressure) at a set point of 7.3 psi.

 The 2 ABF filters were installed by the dealer and the changeover to the Amiad filters proved to be a success story.
 During start-up, for testing purposes, the pump was set for 500 gpm (114 m3/h).
 After verifying that the pivot nozzles were clean, the flow rate was increased to a maximum flow of 750 gpm (170 m3/h) for a short time period.
 As of results, the pump pushed 1,200 gpm (272 m3/h) through the filters.
 Over the next month, the dairy was able to pump a total of 15,000,000 gallons (56,781,176 liters) of manure water with no clogged nozzles and keep the pond empty of water.
-The Amiad ABF-6000 filters provided efficient filtration with very low total water loss, proper self-cleaning of the screen, low power consumption and better filtration performances.
+The Amiad ABF-6000 filters provided efficient filtration with very low total water loss, proper self-cleaning of the screen, low power consumption and better filtration performances of wastewater filtration.
 The original filters by the other vendor were disassembled and removed from the site.